-Jasmine Heyward is the communications and research associate at New America’s Better Life Lab.
-With previous experience as a reporter, K-12 educator, researcher, and lab coordinator, Heyward brings a diverse background to their work.
+Jasmine Heyward is the Entertainment Initiative Senior Associate at New America’s Better Life Lab.
+With previous experience as a reporter, K-12 educator, event producer, and lab coordinator, Heyward brings a diverse background to their work.

-Inspired by an adolescence immersed in Web 2.0 fan culture, their research explores media representation of marginalized communities and mental illness and the impact of this work on audiences.
-For a decade they have researched the depictions of these themes in entertainment media from television to story-based video games, and they also advocate for thoughtful, accurate, and trauma-informed reporting in marginalized communities.
-In particular, Heyward is interested in taking a co-creative approach to nonfiction storytelling with people who hold complex intersectional identities.
-At the Better Life Lab, their work primarily explores the relationship between work- and school-related stress and family dynamics, along with the impact of discrimination and marginalization on the transmission of intergenerational trauma.
+Inspired by an adolescence immersed in Web 2.0 fan culture, their research explores media representation of stress, mental illness, and marginalized communities and the impact of this work on audiences.
+For a decade, they have researched the depictions of these themes in entertainment media, from television to story-based video games, and they also advocate for thoughtful, accurate, and trauma-informed nonfiction storytelling co-created with marginalized communities.
+Their work with BLL’s entertainment initiative primarily explores the relationship between work- and school-related stress and family dynamics, along with the impact of discrimination and marginalization on the transmission of intergenerational trauma.

 Heyward’s academic background includes an MA in Digital and Interactive Storytelling from the University of Westminster in London and a BA in Journalism from Northeastern University in Boston.
 They also studied diverse concepts in psychology and intercultural communication during both degrees.